datalad-handbook/book/docs/intro/installation.rst

     Python, depending packages, and a number of useful packages such as `pip <https://pip.pypa.io/en/stable/>`_.

-  - During installation, keep everything on default.
-In particular, do not add anything to ``PATH``.
+  - Using the Git Bash shell for DataLad makes a nicer and more visually appealing experience.
+    If you want to be able to do this, make sure that Miniconda is available from within your Git bash.
+    One way to achieve this is to `tick "Add Anaconda to my PATH environment variables" during installation <https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-git-bash-conda/>`_.
+    You can test if you succeeded by opening a new Git bash and typing ``conda`` -- if this shows you a help message, you're good.

-  - From now on, any further action must take place in the ``Anaconda prompt``, a preconfigured terminal shell.
+    Alternatively, you can use the ``Anaconda prompt``, a preconfigured terminal shell installed with Miniconda, as a terminal.
     Find it by searching for "Anaconda prompt" in your search bar.
+    From now on, any further action must either take place in the ``Anaconda prompt``, or the Git Bash.

 - **Step 3**: Install DataLad and its dependencies